Skip to content

 Bait & Lures:

 - Scrub and Night Crawler worms are great for river and reservoir fishing.
-Trouble getting stocks Try shrimps or yabbies.
+Try shrimps or yabbies.
+Put in your orders for worms for Easter

 - If water is murky, try lures with rattles – fish react to noise and the flash of a shiny lure.